awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sqs-queues.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `FifoQueue`  <a name="cfn-sqs-queue-fifoqueue"></a>
-Indicates whether this queue is a FIFO queue\.
-For more information, see [FIFO \(First\-In\-First\-Out\) Queues](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) in the *Amazon Simple Queue Service Developer Guide*\.
-The default value is `false`\.
+If set to `true`, creates a FIFO queue\.
+If you don't specify this property, Amazon SQS creates a standard queue\.
+For more information, see [FIFO \(First\-In\-First\-Out\) Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) in the *Amazon Simple Queue Service Developer Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `KmsMasterKeyId`  <a name="aws-sqs-queue-kmsmasterkeyid"></a>
 The ID of an AWS managed customer master key \(CMK\) for Amazon SQS or a custom CMK\.
 To use the AWS managed CMK for Amazon SQS, specify the alias `alias/aws/sqs`\.
-For more information, see [CreateQueue](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html) in the *Amazon Simple Queue Service API Reference*, [Protecting Data Using Server\-Side Encryption \(SSE\) and AWS KMS](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-server-side-encryption.html) in the *Amazon Simple Queue Service Developer Guide*, or **Customer Master Keys** in the [AWS Key Management Service Best Practices](https://d0.awsstatic.com/whitepapers/aws-kms-best-practices.pdf) whitepaper\.
+For more information, see [CreateQueue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html) in the *Amazon Simple Queue Service API Reference*, [Protecting Data Using Server\-Side Encryption \(SSE\) and AWS KMS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-server-side-encryption.html) in the *Amazon Simple Queue Service Developer Guide*, or **Customer Master Keys** in the [AWS Key Management Service Best Practices](https://d0.awsstatic.com/whitepapers/aws-kms-best-practices.pdf) whitepaper\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `KmsDataKeyReusePeriodSeconds`  <a name="aws-sqs-queue-kmsdatakeyreuseperiodseconds"></a>
 The length of time in seconds that Amazon SQS can reuse a data key to encrypt or decrypt messages before calling AWS KMS again\.
 The value must be an integer between 60 \(1 minute\) and 86,400 \(24 hours\)\.
 The default is 300 \(5 minutes\)\.
 A shorter time period provides better security, but results in more calls to AWS KMS, which might incur charges after Free Tier\.
-For more information, see [ How Does the Data Key Reuse Period Work?](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-server-side-encryption.html#sqs-how-does-the-data-key-reuse-period-work) in the *Amazon Simple Queue Service Developer Guide*\.
+For more information, see [ How Does the Data Key Reuse Period Work?](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-server-side-encryption.html#sqs-how-does-the-data-key-reuse-period-work) in the *Amazon Simple Queue Service Developer Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)